University of Maine: Dining services

 In 2022, the university signed a contract to outsource campus dining services to Sodexo beginning on July 1, 2023.
 Sodexo provides food service at Maine's six other public universities.
 The deal requires Sodexo to pay the university a $3 million signing bonus and invest $7 million in dining hall improvements.
+In 2024, the high number of complaints about bad food led the university to form weekly focus groups of students.
+The dining halls began stocking its fresh fruit bars all day.